Last Updated on January 16, 2024 by Kelly

 You’ll need to purchase tickets to enter Sacsayhuaman.
 The entrance to Sacsayhuaman is included in the Boleto Turistico (General Tourist Ticket).
 If you purchase the tourist ticket, you’ll be able to see multiple sites during the course of 10 days.

 At the time of this writing, it costs 130 soles to purchase the full tourist ticket to enter Sacsayhuaman.
 The hours of operation are from 7am to 5:30pm.
 Be sure to check operating hours prior to planning your own visit.

-|Sacsayhuaman is just one of 23 things we recommend seeing while in Cusco, Peru!|
+|Sacsayhuaman is just one of 23 things we recommend seeing while in Cusco, Peru!

 What to Bring to Sacsayhuaman